SoloDevAbu/SoloDevAbu/README.md

 - 👋 Hi, I’m @SoloDevAbu
 - 👀 I’m interested in making games, Apps and Unique and strong projects
-- 🌱 I’m currently learning DSA, Android Development
+- 🌱 I’m currently learning DSA, Web Development
 - 💞️ I’m looking to collaborate on New projects

 <!---